brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 I don't have any contact at the HUBNet parrot node but I can do an empirical experiment.
 I dialed the UK parrot and injected a continuous -10dBFS tone (0.31 * 32767 peak amplitude) into the network.
-The parrot reported that my audio was "very loud" and the display meter on the playback website registered a steady -10.
+During this test the display meter on the playback website registered a steady -10.
 So **that scale is calibrated in peak dBFS.**

+Testing at several different levels, the UK parrot lady reported that my audio was "very loud" at anything above -16dBFS peak, "loud" down to around -19dBFS peak, "perfect" down to around -28dBFS peak, and "low" below that.
+Based on this, I surmise that the UK parrot voice prompts use **a scale that is calibrated in RMS (average) power dB.** Note that the breakpoints are almost perfectly consistent with TX 55553 above.

-The web interface instructs users to _"Keep your audio in the amber range"_ which extends from -15dBFS to -5dBFS peak. -5dbFS seems like a high target to me (TX parrot tells me _"yeah ... that's just way, way, too loud."_) but at least the amber part of the scale is centered around the -10dBFS peak level.
+The voice prompts notwithstanding, the web interface instructs users to _"Keep your audio in the amber range"_ which extends from -15dBFS to -5dBFS peak. -5dbFS seems like a high target to me (TX parrot guy tells me _"yeah ... that's just way, way, too loud."_) but at least the amber part of the scale is centered around the -10dBFS peak level which falls in the "perfect" range from the voice prompt.

 The web interface also displayed an "RMS Level" of 6930 for my test.
 This checks out as well since: